Barranquitas, Puerto Rico: Energy consortium

-An Energy Consortium was signed in late February of 2019, by Villalba, Orocovis, Morovis, Ciales and Barranquitas municipalities.
+An Energy Consortium was signed in late February 2019, by Villalba, Orocovis, Morovis, Ciales and Barranquitas municipalities.
 The consortium is the first of its kind on the commonwealth and intends to have these municipalities work together, to safeguard their communities, in the event of a catastrophe, by creating resilient, and efficient energy networks with backups.

 Tourism

 Landmarks

 Barranquitas is the burial place of two prominent Puerto Rican politicians; Luis Muñoz Rivera (who was born in the town) and his son, Governor Luis Muñoz Marín (who was born in San Juan).
 This has made Barranquitas a popular tourist attraction among Puerto Ricans.
 The birthplace of Muñoz Rivera has been converted into a museum.
 The mausoleum of the Muñoz Rivera family is a place of interest.
 Among those buried there are Muñoz Rivera and his son and daughter-in-law, Luis Muñoz Marín, and his second wife Inés Mendoza de Muñoz.

 Other known places of interest in Barranquitas are the San Cristóbal Canyon, Las Bocas Canyon, and the ruins of Hacienda Margarita.
 El Cortijo Castle is an old, historical structure, which is currently a museum.
 Camp Morton (Campamento Morton) is a popular spot for activities and retreats.

 To stimulate local tourism during the COVID-19 pandemic in Puerto Rico, the Puerto Rico Tourism Company launched the Voy Turistiendo (I'm Touring) campaign in 2021.
 The campaign featured a passport book with a page for each municipality.
 The Voy Turisteando Barranquitas passport page lists Cañon de San Cristobal, Plaza Bicentenaria, Museo de la Familia Muñoz Rivera, and the Feria de Artesanías, as places of interest.